pylint: disable=no-name-in-module

 # Vet the grains

-if self.vetting is not None:
+if self.vetting_config is not None:

 graincrops_vetted = Grains.vet_grains(